cherniavskii/create-duck/README.md

 ```
 npm i -g create-duck
 ```
-Run `create-duck` command in duck destionation directory.
-You will be prompted to enter duck name.
+Run `create-duck` command.
+You will be prompted to enter:
+- duck name
+- duck destination path
+- whether to use 'reselet' for selectors or not

 :warning: Remember to import reducer/logic from duck and add them to root reducer/logic.

 ## Example
-Running `create-duck` command and entering `user-data` as duck name will generate in working directory `user-data.js` file with following content:
+Running `create-duck` command and entering `user-data` as duck name will generate in current working directory `user-data.js` file with following content:
 ```
 import { createLogic } from 'redux-logic';